-Sure the holidays are supposed to be joyful, but when you’re bogged down with to-do lists, gift buying, and decorating on top of all your everyday stuff, that’s a recipe for dampening your holiday spirits.
+Sure, the holidays are supposed to be joyful, but when you’re bogged down with to-do lists, gift buying, and decorating on top of all your everyday stuff, that’s a recipe for dampening your holiday spirits.
 So here’s an idea— why not slow down and recapture that joy during a weekend away that celebrates a classic small-town Christmas like those Hallmark movies?
-Create a new holiday tradition by heading to Christmas in Cape May, where this Victorian-era village lights up with jolly decor, holiday-filled happenings, Santa sightings, and of course, lots of old-fashioned charm.
+Create a new holiday tradition by heading to Christmas in Cape May, where this Victorian-era village lights up with jolly decor, holiday-filled happenings, Santa sightings, tasty food, and of course, lots of old-fashioned charm.
 And with off-season rates at hotels, this is that family escape you’ve been dreaming of—without blowing your holiday budget.
 Read on to make this the merriest time for your family this season.
 If summer in Cape May is more your cup of cocoa, check out NJMOM’s guide to kid-friendly things to do in Cape May. (feature photo credit: Congress Hall Cape May)

 Things to do to celebrate Christmas in Cape May